jfunky/ccny-programming-sp2020/README.md

 * Critically engage with their own work as well as other students, giving thoughtful and appropriate feedback.

 #### Course Structure (updated)
-* Discussion/Crit: Presentation of assignments, questions
+* Discussion/Crit: Presentation of assignments, questions (on Zoom)
-* Lecture: Technical concepts presented in class
+* Lecture: Technical concepts presented in class (on Zoom)
-* Workshop: In-class exercises / Individual meeting times
+* Workshop: Individual exercises / Individual meeting times (on Zoom)

 #### How to share
 * Sharing and borrowing code is a normal part of programming.
 You will learn that you can find solutions to problems, examples, and techniques online.
 You may want to build off of a project you find, or work a classmate has done.